Sample Request Letter for Meeting Appointment with Client

 Use a professional format

-A request letter for a meeting appointment with the client should be written in a professional format to make it formal.
+A request letter should be written in a professional format to make it formal.
 It should be written in a polite tone and well-thought choice of words to create a positive first impression.

 Research information about the client